zmess24/personal-website-nextjs/src/posts/transfer-learning-pytorch.md

 ])
 ```

-As a final step, let's put it all together now by loading our newly cropped training and test images into fresh DataLoaders.
+As a final step, let's put it all together by loading our newly cropped training and test images into fresh DataLoaders.

 ```python
 # Hyperparameter